menu

 Demographics

-The education level of Lemmon - Bison citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.23% of adults 25 and older in Lemmon - Bison have a college degree.
+The citizens of Lemmon - Bison are slightly better educated than the national average of 21.84% for all cities and towns, with 21.77% of adults in Lemmon - Bison having a bachelor's degree or advanced degree.

 The people who call Lemmon - Bison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lemmon - Bison residents report their race to be White, followed by Native American.
 Important ancestries of people in Lemmon - Bison include German, Norwegian, Irish, English, and Swedish.